 Raise your glass in a toast.
 Here’s to God’s love on Valentine’s Day!
 Now we can drink!

 Will you be trying this Bible object lesson with your students?
 Share your thoughts, comments or questions below!
-And be sure to Become a Fan on Facebook, where I will share more Bible object lesson ideas!
+And don’t forget to Become a Fan on Facebook, Follow Us on Twitter and Come Hangout with Us on Google+!